smileidentity/android/README.md

 ## Releasing

-Generally speaking, releases should be performed via GitHub Actions.
+Generally speaking, releases should be performed by pushing a tag.
+This will kick off a GitHub Actions workflow which will perform the release.
 The SDK version is determined by the `version` variable in [`lib/build.gradle.kts`](https://github.com/smileidentity/android/blob/main/lib/build.gradle.kts)

 Versions ending in `-SNAPSHOT` will be published to Sonatype's snapshot